JacksonBurns/fastsolv/paper/paper.md

 Solute extrapolation was chosen to reflect the expected application of this model.
 More often we are interested in predicting solubility for a new solute in an existing solvent than vice versa.

-Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) are both used as evaluation metrics accordings to their typical defintions.
+Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) are both used as evaluation metrics according to their typical definitions.
-Taking after Boobier et al. we also evaluate the percentage of predictions which are within 0.7 and 1.0 log units of the true value, thresholds which were determined in their study to consitute 'useful' models.
+Taking after Boobier et al. we also evaluate the percentage of predictions which are within 0.7 and 1.0 log units of the true value, thresholds which were determined in their study to constitute 'useful' models.

-**add training details: number of epochs, learning rate, early stopping/patience, optimizer (adam)
+Every model was allowed to train for 50 epochs using the Adam optimizer [@kingma2017adam] and learning rate of 0.001.
+Training would be stopped early with a patience of 10 epochs.
+This configuration was chosen to ensure that even the largest networks attempted during hyperparameter optimization would have adequate time to converge during training.

 # Results
 We first evaluate the performance of the baseline unbranched model, which concatenates the solute and solvent descriptors and feeds them to an MLP.
 We used the hyperparameters summarized in the table below.